Octavio Muciño: Personal life

 Muciño was nicknamed El Centavo due to his small stature as a child.
-He had one child, Octavio Muciño Jr., who was born February 1, 1973.
+He had one child, Octavio Muciño Jr., who was born on 1 February 1973.

 International career

-At the age of 21, Muciño debuted for the Mexico national football team on July 6, 1971 in a friendly match against Greece.
+At the age of 21, Muciño debuted for the Mexico national football team on 6 July 1971 in a friendly match against Greece.

-Muciño scored his first and second international goals on December 4, 1971 against Honduras in the 1971 CONCACAF Championship.
+Muciño scored his first and second international goals on 4 December 1971 against Honduras in the 1971 CONCACAF Championship.
 Mexico would win the competition largely in part of his goals.

 Muciño was a key figure in the 1973 CONCACAF Championship, which doubled as CONCACAF's 1974 FIFA World Cup qualification, starting in all of Mexico's 5 games.
 Muciño scored 4 goals in a 8 - 0 win against the Netherlands Antilles, becoming Mexico's top goal scorer in the competition.
-Muciño played his final match international match on December 18, 1973 in a 1-0 win against Haiti in the competition.
+Muciño played his final match international match on 18 December 1973 in a 1-0 win against Haiti in the competition.

 Death

 Murder

-At approximately 11 on night of May 30, 1974, Muciño met with 3 friends and their dates at Carlos O’ Willys, a fine dining restaurant frequented by wealthy patrons located in Guadalajara.
+At approximately 11 on night of 30 May 1974, Muciño met with 3 friends and their dates at Carlos O' Willys, a fine dining restaurant frequented by wealthy patrons located in Guadalajara.
 A few tables away from where Muciño's party was situated, sat 32-year-old Jaime Antonio Muldoon Barreto.
 Muldoon Barreto was described to be in an inebriated state.
 Purportedly a fan of Guadalajara's rival team Atlas, Muldoon Barreto recognized Muciño and walked towards his table and began to discuss football with him.
 Eventually, Muldoon Barreto began to antagonize and hurl insults towards Muciño and his date which escalated into a physical altercation between the two men.
 The two were broken up by fellow patrons and Muldoon Barreto was thrown out of restaurant.
 Approximately an hour and a half later, Muciño and his group left the restaurant.
 Muldoon Barreto was inside a luxury car near the entrance of the restaurant, apparently waiting for Muciño to exit.
 Muciño wishing to make peace with Muldoon Barreto, extended his hand for a handshake.
 Muldoon Barreto, however, immediately shot Muciño point-blank 3 times with a .25 ACP, once in the head, thorax, and shoulder.
-Muldoon Barreto then sped off the area evading capture.
+Muldoon Barreto then sped away from the area evading capture.
 Muciño was taken to Hospital México Americano where he was in a coma for 3 days.
-At approximately 5:30 in the morning on June 3, 1974, Muciño died from his injuries.
+At approximately 5:30 on the morning of 3 June 1974, Muciño died from his injuries.